Ron Steele (1953 - )

 Whether schussing down the inrun of a ski jump or presiding over a major international ski company, Ron Steele has a penchant for soaring to the pinnacle of his endeavors.

-When he’s not skiing, fishing or traveling, Steele generously volunteers his time and resources for his church and for numerous grateful winter sports nonprofit organizations.
+When he’s not skiing, fishing or traveling, Steele generously volunteers his time and resources to his church and to numerous grateful winter sports nonprofit organizations.